Policy on the Protection of Children in Carnegie Mellon University Programs, Activities and Facilities

 As noted above, the University Registrar’s Office monitors non-degree students who are minor children and such students are only permitted to register for an undergraduate or graduate class if the instructor, in his/her sole discretion, is willing and able to obtain appropriate background certifications under Pennsylvania law.

 Every employee and volunteer who is subject to the background certification requirements of this section has an obligation to notify the university if he/she is arrested for, or convicted of, any offense prohibited by the Pennsylvania Child Protective Services Law.
-Notice of arrests or convictions must be provided within seventy-two (72) hours.
-Notice should be submitted to the immediate supervisor of the employee or volunteer.
+Notice of arrests or convictions must be provided within 72 hours.
+Notice should be submitted to Child Protection Clearances within the Office of Human Resources.

 If the university receives notice of an arrest or conviction for a prohibited offense or has reasonable cause to believe that an employee or volunteer has been arrested or convicted of a prohibited offense, the university will require the employee or volunteer to immediately obtain new background certifications.
 In such cases, the university may prohibit the individual from working with minor children pending receipt of new background certification.